talon-one/talon_one.js/docs/IntegrationApi.md

 let opts = {
   'subledgerId': "subledgerId_example", // String | The ID of the subledger by which we filter the data.
   'loyaltyTransactionType': "loyaltyTransactionType_example", // String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
   'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-  'pageSize': 1000, // Number | The number of items in this response.
+  'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56 // Number | The number of items to skip when paging through large result sets.
 };
 apiInstance.getLoyaltyCardTransactions(loyaltyProgramId, loyaltyCardId, opts).then((data) => {